coder7475/coder7475/README.md

 ## 👨‍💻 About Me

-Hi there!
-I'm Robiul Hossain, a Software Engineer specializing in web technologies.
-I have expertise in JavaScript, TypeScript, and MongoDB.
-I am currently expanding my knowledge in DevOps engineering, SRE, AI and CyberSecurity.

-I love building high-performance, user-friendly web applications and have hands-on experience with tools and technologies like Node.js, Express.js, MongoDB, Docker, CI/CD pipelines, Nginx etc. I'm a strong advocate for clean code, thorough testing, and DevOps culture.
+**Hi, I’m Robiul Hossain — a Software Engineer with a passion for building secure, scalable, and high-performance web systems.**
+I specialize in JavaScript, TypeScript, and Python, with deep experience in backend development using Node.js, Express.js, and MongoDB.

+Right now, I’m diving deeper into **DevOps engineering, Site Reliability Engineering (SRE), AI**, and **Cybersecurity** to bridge the gap between development and infrastructure.
+I work hands-on with tools like **Docker, Nginx, GitHub Actions**, and **CI/CD pipelines**, always striving to automate workflows and improve system resilience.

+I’m a strong advocate for **clean code, thorough testing**, and a **DevOps-first mindset** — because building great software doesn’t stop at code; it’s about making it reliable, secure, and future-ready.

 ## 🛠 What I'm Working On